Chartered Life Underwriter - Explained

-A Little More on What is a Chartered Life Underwriter (CLU)
+What Does a Chartered Life Underwriter Do?

 The qualification of a Chartered Life Underwriter (CLU) is the oldest existing financial certification.
 It was created specifically for life insurance brokers in 1927 by the American College for Financial Planning in Bryn Mawr, Pennsylvania, and has been carried by insurance practitioners ever since.
 This credential is what the CFP (Certified Financial Planner) credential for financial advisors is to life agents.
 Nevertheless, there is one important distinction in that there is no need for a rigorous board exam to obtain the CLU.
 It may be somewhat easier to achieve in that sense than their counterpart.
 All life insurance companies, brokers or wholesalers who choose a career in the sale of life-saving products must consider becoming a CLU seriously.